GoXLR-on-Linux/goxlr-on-linux/README.md

 - The Effects buttons DO NOT WORK
 - The Cough button DOES NOT WORK

-And also, you do still need a Windows system / VM to initialize the GoXLR **everytime it loses power**!
+And also, you do still need a Windows with the official GoXLR App to initialize the GoXLR **everytime it loses power**!
+That means either passing it through to a VM, or dual-booting.

 ## Requirements